Children of the River

+Plot

+Sundara Sovann is a 12 year old Cambodian girl growing up in Phnom Penh, the Cambodian capital.
+Sundara's is friends with a charming and smart boy named Chamroeun.
+Sundara falls in love with Chamroeun, but he goes to fight in the war as a soldier.
+Sundara flees from Cambodia with her aunt, Soka, her grandma, and her uncle, Naro, to escape from the Khmer Rouge.
+She leaves her remaining family behind in Cambodia, which she regrets later in the novel.
+Sundara's aunt Soka's newborn baby dies while they're traveling on a small, very cramped ship, which devastates Sundara.

-Sundara eventually makes it to America.
-She seems to understand American ways, but not the reasons behind them.
+Sundara eventually makes it to America, where she seems to understand American ways, but not the reasons behind them.
 To Sundara's dismay, a teacher, Mrs. Cathcart, reads her poem assignment aloud to the class.
 It is about her having to leave Cambodia, and all the people dying there.
 Sundara, along with Soka, work for Mr. Bonner, a farmer.
 Sundara also works Mr. Bonner's fruit stand at the market.
-There, she meets Jonathan, a boy her age, who attends the same school and seems very sweet to Sundara.
-Sundara also cannot help herself from admiring him.
-Soon he befriends her, asking to interview her about her life in Cambodia.
-Sundara is shy about her family history; having trouble opening up to him.
-Sundara and Jonathan soon fall for each other.
-Sundara's Aunt Soka has trouble accepting her crush.
-In fact, as soon as Soka knows of it, she makes Sundara promise that she will not talk to Jonathan anymore.
+There, she meets Jonathan, a boy her age, who attends the same school and seems very sweet.
+Sundara cannot help herself from admiring him.
+Soon he befriends her, asking if he can interview her about her life in Cambodia.
+Sundara is shy about her family history and has trouble opening up to him, but the two soon fall for each other.
+Soka has trouble accepting Sundara's crush and makes her promise that she will not talk to Jonathan anymore.
 Sundara soon finds out Chamroeun has been killed.
 She almost breaks down, but Jonathan comforts her.
-When he asks her why she didn't cry, she explains that she hasn't been able to cry since she left Cambodia.
+She tells him that she hasn't been able to cry since she left Cambodia.

 As Sundara starts to adapt to American ways, she learns that her new friend Jonathan is popular at school.
-Jonathan's girlfriend, Cathy Gates, says nobody really seems to understand Jonathan but Cathy.
+Jonathan's girlfriend, Cathy Gates, says she is the only one who understands Jonathan.
 According to Cathy, "Jonathan and I have been going together since the ninth grade.
-We have something very special between us."
-As Sundara and Jonathan's relationship builds, they start eating lunch together, and he then asks her to the movies.
-Sundara realizes she is becoming more American after being told, "You know, you ought to watch you become American.".
+We have something very special between us".
+As Sundara and Jonathan become closer, they start eating lunch together, and he asks her to the movies.
+Sundara realizes she is becoming more American.
 Sundara and her friend Moni have dinner.
-They end up reminded, that in their society back home all marriages are arranged.
-On top of Sundara having this problem, news is spreading through the school about her and Jonathan.
-Cathy soon finds out about their [friendship], and she is not happy.
-Cathy stands up for herself and decides to face Sundara; Sundara does not seem to want to face Cathy.
+They are reminded that back in Cambodia all marriages are arranged.

+Cathy finds out about Sundara's friendship with Jonathan, and is not happy.
+Cathy tries to confront Sundara, who does not want to face Cathy.
 Sundara has trouble understanding Jonathan's relationship with Cathy.
 She finds herself confused about a lot of things, such as girls showering together after gym class.
-It is clear that Sundara has feelings for Jonathan, but cannot show him.
-Later, one night after a football game, her cousin Ravy gets home to tell Sundara that Jonathan got hurt while playing.
-Sundara becomes worried and goes to see him.
-In the hospital, Jonathan explains to Sundara how he dislikes Cathy's attention.
-He wishes that she had not sent him balloons.
-"I knew it," he says.
-"Cathy.
-I wish she wouldn't do stuff like this."
-He also admits to Sundara that he loves her.